 So, what have I planned?
 I have decided to hold a Women’s Christmas in proper Christmas fashion.
 We’re having turkey – I haven’t had turkey in years as none of my family enjoy it.
 This one is from Copas and comes highly recommended by my friend Ailbhe so I am hugely looking forward to it.

 I’ve also got a very important part of my feast, and that is the traditional spiced beef from Cork.
-I make my own often (recipe is in Comfort & Spice and North South Food cooked it for their Christmas dinner.
+I make my own often (the recipe is in Comfort & Spice and North South Food cooked it for their Christmas dinner).
 This one I brought back from home, and it is from award winning butcher & black pudding king Jack McCarthy in Kanturk in North Cork.
 His is a spiced beef with cider and guinness, so that should be fabulous.

 There will also be a festive chocolate dessert of chocolate mousse with chestnuts, I just love a good chocolate mousse and can’t resist the festive twist.

 Other than that it will just be a nice relaxed evening waving in the New Year and taking advantage of any reason to have a little knees up.
 Austerity can wait for another few days.